amsaren/course_materials/Biocontainers_2021/Slides/Containers_in_HPC_environment.md

 # Special resources: GPU
 - To Use GPU:
   - Reserve it in the batch job script: `--gres=gpu:v100:<number_of_gpus_per_node>`
   - For some containers you need to add `--nv`
+    - Allows container to use host driver stack, cuda, etc
+    - Some containers include cuda etc, and don't nee `--nv`
     - In case of CSC installed software, check the Docs

 # Special resources: NVMe